agilepro/software-craftsmanship/docs/Coding/Optimization/converting-int-to-string.md

 The use of String.valueOf will be no different than this in efficiency, but I prefer Integer.toString because of the stronger type checking.

 It is not that one need to optimize everything to this level, but learning a few good habits like this will help in the long run.

-This entry was posted in [Uncategorized](https://agiletribe.purplehillsbooks.com/category/uncategorized/).
-Bookmark the [permalink](https://agiletribe.purplehillsbooks.com/2014/05/05/correctly-converting-integer-to-string/ "Permalink to Correctly Converting Integer to String").